mambassador/django_orange/README.md

 - Creating a specified amount of mock users with custom management CLI command
 - Deleting users from the database with custom management CLI command
 - Calculating hypotenuse with given catheti from user input (go to http://localhost:8000/triangle)
+- Adding person to the database (go to http://localhost:8000/person)
+- Updating person (go to go to http://localhost:8000/person/<id:int>)

 ### Usage